fataou1maxwell/fataou1maxwell/README.md

-# Hi, I am Fataou
+# Hi, I am Fataou!

 I am an IT Professional, specifically [An SRE and a Cloud DevSecOps Engineer](https://www.linkedin.com/in/fataou-maxwell-o/)
 - 🧑🏾‍💻 Software Engineer sharing my journey and learnings in tech.